What to Know Before You Make Your First Investment

 Set realistic expectations by understanding investing basics

-Think about the perfect investment; it would be safe, provide income, and grow.
+Only once you know yourself and understand the basics of investing can you pick the perfect investment for you.
+In a perfect world, the perfect investment would be safe, provide income, and grow.
 It is the "unicorn" of investing that everyone is looking for.
-Unfortunately, it doesn't exist.
+Unfortunately, it doesn't exist but there are investments that will be a benefit to you.

 What's Most Important to You